neilgee/genesischild/readme.md

 - 'Read More' link is enabled on post excerpts
 - Comments header changed to 'Leave a Comment'
 - HTML Tags and Attributes is removed from comments
-- The font 'Open Sans' is enqueued from Google Fonts in functions.php
+- The font 'Open Sans' is enqueued from Google Fonts in *includes/scripts-styles.php*
 - Author name removed in Post Meta for posts
-- SVG support for uploads and fallbacks can use PNG format fallback filed in same directory
+- SVG support for image uploads
 - Beaver Builder full width CSS styles added - leaves header and footer elements intact but full width for inner page.
 - Genesis Theme defaults now in */includes*
 - Generic landing page added

 ###Modular Approach
 At the top of functions.php there a number of include files that you can comment/uncomment for adding functionality.
-- customize.php contains all the Customizer options.
+- *customize.php* contains all the Customizer options.
-- output.php renders the Customizer options CSS
+- *output.php* renders the Customizer options CSS
-- responsive-menu.php adds the Genesis Responsive Menu
+- *responsive-menu.php* adds the Genesis Responsive Menu
-- scripts-styles.php contains all JS and CSS files for inclusion
+- *scripts-styles.php* contains all JS and CSS files for inclusion
-- theme-defaults.php contains all the theme defaults
+- *theme-defaults.php* contains all the theme defaults
-- widgets.php contains all the widgets that need to be registered
+- *widgets.php* contains all the widgets that need to be registered
-- woocommerce.php contains all the woocommerce functionality, commented out snippets included
+- *woocommerce.php* contains all the woocommerce functionality, commented out snippets included
-- class-featured-custom-post-type-widget.php widget for the Genesis Featured Custom posts
+- *class-featured-custom-post-type-widget.php* widget for the Genesis Featured Custom posts
-- plugins.php is only used by me which contains a list of installable plugins via TPGMA
+- *plugins.php* is only used by me which contains a list of installable plugins via TPGMA